 Presenter: Noelle Copley

-As the coordinator of sustainability endeavors and initiatives across all 4 of COCC’s campuses, Noelle Copley is a leader in local initiatives – and is an encyclopedia of tips and tricks of how to make sustainability an everyday practice instead of an effort.
+As the coordinator of sustainability across all 4 of COCC’s campuses, Noelle Copley is a leader in local initiatives – and an encyclopedia of tips and tricks on how to incorporate sustainability into everyday life.

 Presenter: